 Most Stitchmasters sold in Europe and America seem to have had soft "suitcase" type cases.

 The machine and all its accessories neatly fit in the case.
-The foot controller & accessory box are held in place with "leather" straps, the extension table sits behind the machine held by two elasticated straps.
+The foot controller and accessory box are held in place with "leather" straps, the extension table sits behind the machine held by two elasticated straps.
 The underneath of the extension table faces outwards so it just clears the machine's stitch length lever.

 The foot pedal is neat and there are various feet some of which are Simaco.
 The screwdrivers appear original although I'm not sure about the brush or thimble!